Patrick Breen

 Joseph Patrick Breen (born October 26, 1960) is an American actor, playwright, screenwriter, and director.

 Early life

-Breen was born in Brooklyn, New York, on October 26, 1960.
+Patrick Breen was born in Brooklyn, New York, on October 26, 1960.
 He attended Tottenville High School in Staten Island.

 Career

 He has acted primarily on TV, but has also appeared in numerous films, as well as on Broadway and Off Broadway.

 In 2010, he starred on Broadway in Next Fall.
 He played Andrew Munsey, Director of the Central Intelligence Agency, on the CBS drama Madam Secretary.

+He was the original voice of Henry The Green Engine, Toby The Tram Engine, and Bertie The Bus in Thomas and the Magic Railroad, but was later replaced by Colm Feore and Kevin Frank respectively.

 He voiced all the characters in Britt Allcroft's television series Magic Adventures of Mumfie (except for The Queen of Night who was instead voiced by Allcroft).
-He was originally hired to voice Toby, Henry, and Bertie in Thomas and the Magic Railroad, but the roles were instead recast to Colm Feore and Kevin Frank.

 Breen appeared in a recurring role as Larry Your-Waiter in Netflix's adaptation of A Series of Unfortunate Events, which premiered in 2017.